arovillard/styled-media-responsive/README.md

 `npm install styled-media-responsive`

 # Breakpoints:
-you can use the default breakpoints or set your own through the theme provider.
+you can use the default breakpoints or set your own by passing them to the function.
+See example below

 Default breakpoints: